Safeguarding Sunday is a national safeguarding awareness raising campaign for churches run by the charity Thirtyone:eight.

 You can find more photographs from the event on our Facebook page.

-We hope to hold another such service in 2025, but we plan to hold it on a different day to Safeguarding Sunday so that more PSOs can have the chance to attend, as well as holding their own Safeguarding Sunday services in their parishes.
+We intend to hold this sort of service every two years, but they will be held on different days to Safeguarding Sunday so that more PSOs can have the chance to attend, as well as holding their own Safeguarding Sunday services in their parishes.